ctuning/ck-math/README.md

 Please check [this repository](https://github.com/dividiti/ck-caffe) to see how above packages are used for customizable and universal DNN crowd-benchmarking and crowd-tuning.

-Example to build and use ACM Compute Lib
+Example to build and use ARM Compute Lib
 ========================================

 You can build library for Android/ARM64 (NEON) and run simple SGEMM benchmark as following: